Biden readies for 1st news conference, White House tradition

 The Biden White House is a notably tight ship, fully aware of his history of flubs, as is Biden himself, a self-described “gaffe machine.”

 He went through the 2020 campaign with infrequent news conferences and often hunkered down in the pandemic.
-Yet he debated fellow Democrats a dozen times and Trump three times without apparent harm to his prospects or the country.
+Yet he debated fellow Democrats a dozen times and Trump three times.

 In one of the president’s few extended and open-ended sessions with the media before Thursday, an interview with ABC News, Americans gained insight into his thinking about Russian President Vladimir Putin — Biden called him a killer who “will pay a price” for U.S. election interference — as well as the surge of young migrants at the border, a possibly delayed troop withdrawal from Afghanistan, and more.